-Addiction at C-Level
+Addiction at the C-Level

 Most companies have a variety of safeguards and backup systems in place to manage potentially devastating situations, like a data breach, fire, lawsuits or product failures.
 Most of these companies also protect individuals through health and life insurance, savings plans, vision care, counseling and more.